dix/atoutscript/zimbraToInfomaniak/README.md

 ## Disclaimer

-It has been developped in order to fill the needs I had for the process.
+It has been developed in order to fill the needs I had for the process.
 It's not at all generic since there's no parameters.

 But the code has been made in order to be easily tweaked to anyone's needs.